RecoFu/mouse-account-verification/README.md

 2. **Cryptographic Anchoring**: Complete record set merkle-rooted to singular hash R
 3. **Non-Repudiation**: Operator cannot retroactively modify records without breaking R

-**Assumption**: Gmail timestamps are generated outside the operator's trust boundary and are therefore independent of system operator control.
+**Assumption**: Gmail timestamps are treated as **practically independent** (generated outside operator control plane).
+Threat model excludes collusion with Google infrastructure and assumes standard SMTP header integrity. *Not a cryptographically trustless guarantee, but a practical operational standard.*

 ---

-### Theorem 2.2: Circuit-Breaker Principle
+### Proposition 2.2 (Engineering Claim): Circuit-Breaker Principle

-**Claim**: A predetermined circuit-breaker halting before structural market breakdown prevents catastrophic tail losses.
+**Claim**: In one real-world autonomous trading system, a pre-committed circuit-breaker halted exposure prior to a documented structural market breakdown, thereby avoiding realized tail loss.

-**Scope**: Single-system, single-event, engineering decision rule. *Not a universal financial theorem.*
+**Scope**: Single-system, single-event, engineering design pattern. *This is an existence proof, not evidence of prevalence.
+It does not claim that all pre-committed exits will succeed, only that one such design did not fail in this documented regime shift.*

 **Evidence**: On 2020/03/18, system halted per protocol.
-On 2020/04/20, crude oil traded at −$37.63/barrel.
+On 2020/04/20, crude oil traded at −$37.63/barrel, a structural regime shift.
 System had zero exposure. □

 ---